 Certifications and Hiring RequirementsLearn more about our Certifications and Hiring Requirements

-We're so excited that you are interesting in joining the Uplift family and impact scholars by teaching at one of our schools.
+We're so excited that you are interested in joining the Uplift family.
 Uplift strives to hire the most qualified applicant for every position.
-All teachers must be properly certified and Highly Qualified (HQ) for the teaching position seeking in order to meet the No Child Left Behind (NCLB) and Uplift requirements.
-Please read this page thoroughly and use it to familiarize yourself with the Highly Qualified and Certification requirements for being a teacher at an Uplift school.
+All teachers must be properly certified for the teaching positions to ensure Every Student Succeeds Act (ESSA) and Uplift requirements are met.
+Please read this page thoroughly and use it to familiarize yourself with the Certification requirements for employment as a teacher at an Uplift school.

-To fulfill the requirements of the No Child Left Behind Act (NCLB), all teachers seeking employment at Uplift must be Highly Qualified (HQ) for the teaching position they are seeking.
+To fulfill the requirements of the Every Student Succeeds Act (ESSA), all teachers seeking employment at Uplift must be Highly Qualified (HQ) for the teaching position they are seeking.
 Your HQ status indicates your subject matter competency for the subject that you are teaching.
 There are different ways to become HQ based upon the grade level and subject you are teaching.

 - For Primary Teachers, you must show subject matter competency by taking an passing the appropriate TExES Content Exam that aligns to what you will be teaching.
 This is the only way to become HQ for Primary grades Kindergarten through 5th grade.